alijnmerchant21/LIFE/readme.md

 **LIFE - Medicine Delivery System using Blockchain**

 Disclaimer: This project was build in 24 hours at a Hackathon in Harvard.
 Though this is a working prototype; a few components have not been interated together.
+A new version will be released shortly.
 Please feel free to report issues or make pull request.

 **What it Does**